ASAP (food delivery): History

 The company announced in January 2022 that later in the year it would be rebranding itself ASAP and shift focus to non-restaurant deliveries, particularly cannabis.
 The company expected to begin cannabis deliveries in Canada by the end of the year.
 The renaming and a payment of US$4.7 million were part of a settlement with Waiter.com who had sued Waitr over trademark infringement.
 Waiter.com had been founded in 1995 and trademarked its name in 2000, 8 years before Waitr's founding.

+On March 30, 2024, ASAP announced it would cease operations.
+On April 2, 2024, Waitr Holdings declared Chapter 7 bankruptcy liquidation.